 - What clarity did you gain about what you want to create next?

-When you’re able to receive and integrate the gifts of the relationship, no matter how painful or challenging it might have been, you open your heart to new love.
-Having gratitude for our past relationships expands our capacity for love.
+When you’re able to receive and integrate the gifts of a past relationship, no matter how painful or challenging it might have been, you open your heart to new love.
+Having gratitude for your past relationships expands your capacity for love.

 - Begin in a seated position.

 - Place one hand on your heart and the other hand on your belly.

 - With every inhale, imagine expanding your heart to receive love.

 - With every exhale, relax in peace.

 Try this practice for 2-5 minutes every day and notice any shifts in your experience of yourself.
 If emotions arise during or after your practice, this is a good sign.
 It means you’re releasing old pain and making room for more love in your life.